minimapletinytools/tinytools/arch.md

 - Owl: an element in the scene
 - Element: same as owl
 - Layers: the layer system which is a logical view into the scene state
+- OwlState: the data structure representing the document state

 ## State